 In a margin account: If you were to invest that $3,000 in a security with a 50% margin requirement, you would have a total buying power of $6,000, meaning you could purchase up to $6,000 of that security.
 If the stock price increased by 5%, you'd see a return of $300.
 After selling the stock and paying back the money you borrowed, you'd net $300 minus any interest you owed on the loan.

-In a cash account: You wouldn’t be able to borrow the additional $3,000 form the brokerage, and could only invest your original $3,000.
-After investing your $3,000, you’d walk away with a profit of $150.
+In a cash account: You wouldn't be able to borrow the additional $3,000 from the brokerage, and could only invest your original $3,000.
+After investing your $3,000, you'd walk away with a profit of $150.

 Scenario 2.
 Stock price goes down